All Episodes

 I'm sorry, I can't join it.

-My I don't I don't invest in my own country's defeat.
+I don't invest in my own country's defeat.

-The worst thing that could happen is if we okay, well, we can't win this.
+The worst thing that could happen is if we, okay, well, we can't win this.

-We the United States of America can't beat a bunch of ragtag insurgent terrorists from Iran and Syria.
+We, the United States of America, can't beat a bunch of ragtag insurgent terrorists from Iran and Syria.

-Let's admit that and let's go.
+Let's admit that and let's go home.

 You know, nobody's out there saying we are winning.

-It's like this is nothing compared to World War II, for example.
+This is nothing compared to World War II, for example.

-This is nothing compared to World War What's nothing compared to the Civil War.
+This is nothing compared to World War I.

-Because they don't have any knowledge of history, they don't have any perspective on this, and they have no idea of the objective that's at stake here or the consequences if we admit defeat.
+They don't have any perspective on this, and they have no idea of the objective that's at stake here or the consequences if we admit defeat.

 We don't admit defeat.